sodadata/docs/soda-sql/examples/examples-by-metric.md

 ### maxs

-A list of values that qualify as maximum relative to other values in the column.
+A list of the five values that qualify as maximum relative to other values in the column.
+In other words, this metric returns the five greatest values in the column.

 Use with `metric_groups: profiling` at table or column level.
 See [Metric groups and dependencies]({% link soda-sql/documentation/sql_metrics.md %}#metric-groups-and-dependencies).

 Scan YAML:
 ```yaml